 "At this stage of history either one of two things is possible.
 Either the general population will take control of its own destiny and will concern itself with community interests, guided by values of solidarity, sympathy and concern for others, or alternatively there will be no destiny for anyone to control."

 - Noam Chomsky

 ABOUT THE FESTIVAL

-Exhibiting filmmakers will receive gift packages, restaurant certificates, and invitations to unforgettable networking and social engagements throughout the run of the festival.
-Each year, COMMFFEST presents its (MADA)"Making a Difference Awards" to filmmakers whose work champions social good and community enrichment.
-Whether young or old, seasoned or just beginning, cinematic storytellers are welcomed into COMMFFEST with open arms and with equal opportunities to engage and inspire audiences from across the planet.
+The COMMFFEST AWARDS: Best Film and Honorable Mention are the two categories for the MADA (Making a Difference) Awards.
+The MADA goes to filmmakers whose work champions’ social good and community enrichment.
+Whether young or old, seasoned or just beginning, cinematic storytellers are welcomed into COMMFFEST with opportunities to engage and inspire audiences

-From 2011 to the present over 350 school children from local schools and afar now include the COMMFFEST festival experience as part of their annual curriculum.
-Following that year a seniors program was introduced.
+Children from local schools Nelson Mandela Public School, Market Lane Public School, St Michael’s Catholic School, The Downtown Alternative School and afar now include the COMMFFEST festival experience as part of their annual curriculum.

 FILMS OF ANY GENRES THAT PERTAIN TO CULTURAL, SOCIAL AND COMMUNITY ISSUES ARE ACCEPTED FOR SUBMISSION.

 All films submitted "In Competition" pay the flat entry fee of $80.00 regardless of the films length in order to be considered for a MADA Awards.

 All submissions are required to release the information of previous screenings.